hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 2. Execute a Smart Contract from another Smart Contract
-From a Smart Contract you can call another Smart Contract simply by using the following global function:
+From a Smart Contract, you can call another Smart Contract simply by using the following global function:

 `executeSmartContract(contract: string, action: string, payload: JSON stringified)`

-The Smart Contract will be executed with the same sender as the current sender
+The Smart Contract will be executed with the same sender as the current sender.

-  example:
+ For example:
  ```js
 actions.addUser = function (payload) {
   let users = db.getTable('users');